yellobyte/DacESP32/README.md

 In **VSCode/PlatformIO** click the **platformio sidebar icon**, open the **libraries** view and search for DacESP32 and click on **Add to Project**.

 All examples were build & tested with ArduinoIDE V1.8.19 and VSCode/PlatformIO (Core 6.0.x/Home 3.4.x).

+**ATTENTION:**
+Older Espressif ESP32 framework versions (<=1.0.6 on ArduinoIDE resp. <=3.3.0 on PlatformIO) have some needed type definitions missing.
+So in case you get build errors like '_definition for dac_cw_scale_t missing_' or '_definition for dac_cw_phase_t missing_' please uncomment line '#define DACESP32_TYPE_DEFS' in DacESP32.h".

 ### :hammer_and_wrench: Modifiable definitions in DacESP32.cpp